 There are various reasons attributed to broken links.
 Web servers always return an error message when a user tries to access a dead link.
-Below are some examples of error codes that web server may return:
+Below are some examples of status codes that web server may return:

 - 400 Bad Request: the host server cannot understand the URL on your page

 - 404 Page Not Found: the page/resource doesn’t exist on the server

 - Bad Code: Invalid HTTP response code: the server response violates HTTP spec

 - Bad host: Invalid hostname: the server with that name doesn’t exist or is unreachable

 - Bad URL: Malformed URL (e.g., a missing bracket, extra slashes, wrong protocol, etc.)

 - Empty: the host server returns “empty” responses with no content and no response code

 - Reset: the host server drops connections.
 It is either misconfigured or too busy.

 - Timeout: Timeout: HTTP requests consistently timed out during the link check